 All PDFs hold a formal appointment at UBC.
 The appointment process is followed regardless of funding source.
 Initial PDF appointments are typically made one year at a time, and are renewable up to 3 years (appointments may be renewable up to 5 years in total with the Dean's written approval).

 The following documentation is required for all appointments:

-- Current CV with education and experience - Copy of the offer letter signed & accepted by the PDF - Faculty appointment form (Word) signed by Head/Director and Dean (or Dean only in non-Departmentalized Faculties) - Proof of legal entitlement to perform work for UBC - For citizens or permanent residents of Canada, a Social Insurance Number (SIN) on the appointment form is sufficient.
+- Current CV with education and experience

+- Copy of the offer letter signed & accepted by the PDF

+- Proof of legal entitlement to perform work for UBC

+- For citizens or permanent residents of Canada, a Social Insurance Number (SIN) on the appointment form is sufficient.

-For foreign academics:
+- For foreign academics:

 - Copy of a valid work permit

-- Copy of Social Insurance Number card application receipt (not required for unpaid appointments)
+- Copy of SIN card application receipt (not required for unpaid appointments)

 - For unpaid appointments where the SIN is not provided, a copy of one of the following:

 - Canadian passport

 - Birth certificate

 - CRA tax receipt showing SIN

 - Citizenship card